laataiasu/laataiasu.github.io/content/post/2023-10-02-the-stagnation-of-LDK/index.md

 'kalo bundir ga dilarang agama gua bundir bang, anak2 gua dah ga pada peduli, susah bngt cari makan, mana mau servis motor doang kena tipu lagi...'

 But luckily, I'm a skeptical person and have been fooled many times because I've been friends with scammers and magicians, so I'm not easily swayed by things like that.
 But what if their condition is true?
-That's why I need data, I need standard operating procedures to verify.
+That's why I need [[Data]], I need standard operating procedures to verify.

 - Who should I report my findings to?
 The nearest mosque or place of worship, the Ministry of Social Affairs, the Ministry of Religion?
 - How can I verify?